sebas77/Svelto.Tasks.Tests/README.md

 It was designed for standard C#, has been used in Unity for years in production codebases, and includes Unity-specific extensions/integration where relevant.
 In practice, that means you can keep a clean engine-agnostic core while still plugging into Unity lifecycle points where needed.

 Originally it was created to run coroutine-like logic from anywhere in code, without MonoBehaviour coupling.
 Over time it evolved into a broader orchestration model that can cover many cases usually solved with Unity coroutines, `.NET Task`, or job-like pipelines.
 The important difference is that Svelto.Tasks makes scheduling explicit and inspectable: you choose the runner, you choose the flow policy, and you control lifecycle boundaries directly.
+Over the years I realised that Svelto.Tasks is a way better alternative to classic coroutine and .net tasks to write game logic.

 In game code, the practical advantages are: